momimomo/URL-Tourist/README.md

 It will try to spawn one job with one attempt to visit the url for each link.

-Feel free to suggest any new features that might be helpful in no-library URL regex search.
+Feel free to suggest any new points on the feature list that might be helpful in 0-dependency URL regex search.

-TBD:
+Feature list:
-[ ] Nice, animated progress bar that will support working with async jobs [ ] Headless, async HTML parsing with no browser, and not the SSR variant only
+- [ ] Nice, animated progress bar that will support working with async jobs
+- [ ] Headless, async HTML parsing with no browser, and not the SSR variant only